Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/us006/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a Vehicle and Equipment Fleet Manager (FM) I want to register a vehicle
+As a Vehicle and Equipment Fleet Manager (FM) I want to register a vehicle.

 ### 1.2.
 Customer Specifications and Clarifications